 Always build up the use of insoles gradually over a week and stop use if you have any new pain.

 Do not continue to use insoles if your symptoms worsen.

-The following insoles may benefit your condition, however we do not endorse any brand or website:
+The following insoles may benefit your condition, however we do not endorse any brand: